 Dengue and Aedes-transmitted Diseases

 Dengue has emerged as one of the most important infectious diseases over the past 40 years, currently infecting 400 million people worldwide each year in over 100 countries.
-Other rapidly spreading Aedes-borne infections such as Zika and chikungunya are a reminder that Aedes-transmitted diseases will continue to spread as global trends (e.g., population growth, urbanization and globalization) provide the ideal conditions to promote the spread of these diseases.
+Other rapidly spreading Aedes-borne infections such as Zika and chikungunya are a reminder that Aedes-transmitted diseases will continue to spread as global trends (e.g., population growth, urbanization and globalization) provide the ideal conditions for the spread of these diseases.

 In light of this, IVI, the International Vaccine Access Center (IVAC) of Johns Hopkins University, the Partnership for Dengue Control Foundation (PDC) and the Sabin Vaccine Institute recently established a new global alliance to integrate approaches to fight dengue and other Aedes-transmitted diseases under one strategic umbrella, the Global Dengue and Aedes-transmitted Diseases Consortium (GDAC).
 GDAC will provide a global, unified strategy to prevent and control known and as yet unknown Aedes-transmitted diseases.